cloud-gov/cg-site/content/docs/apps/continuous-deployment.md

 ## Provisioning deployment credentials

-Continuous deployment systems need credentials for use in pushing new versions of your application code to cloud.gov.
+Continuous deployment systems require credentials for use in pushing new versions of your application code to cloud.gov.
 You should use a restricted set of credentials that can only access a particular target space, rather than credentials tied to a user who has more access, or who may lose access when leaving your team or project.
 This "least privilege" approach minimizes the harm that is possible if the credentials are compromised in any way.

 *These instructions are different depending on the "environment" your application lives in.
 If you're not sure, pick East/West.
 (GovCloud is our new environment.)*